 The following states have enacted legislation to create easy enrollment programs (some are already up and running as of 2022, and others will take effect in future years):

 A state can only offer a special enrollment period for marketplace coverage if it runs its own health insurance exchange (in states that use HealthCare.gov, the federal government establishes parameters for special enrollment periods).
-Maryland, Colorado, Massachusetts, Pennsylvania, New Mexico, and New Jersey all have state-run marketplaces, so their easy enrollment programs can check for eligibility for Medicaid/CHIP as well as premium subsidies, and can offer a special enrollment period in the marketplace if the person is not eligible for Medicaid/CHIP.
+Maryland, Colorado, Massachusetts, Pennsylvania, New Mexico, California, and New Jersey all have state-run marketplaces, so their easy enrollment programs can check for eligibility for Medicaid/CHIP as well as premium subsidies, and can offer a special enrollment period in the marketplace if the person is not eligible for Medicaid/CHIP.